Federal Tax Return Information for 2019 SHIP Enrollees

 Under the Affordable Care Act (ACA), UW–Madison SHIP has been approved as Minimum Essential Coverage (MEC).
 MEC is the type of health insurance coverage individuals need in order to meet the ACA individual shared responsibility requirement.
 Individuals that are subject to the individual shared responsibility requirement do not have to pay a penalty if they maintain enrollment in a MEC plan.

 The ACA places the responsibility on the IRS to administer the individual MEC mandate, as well as associated penalties should an individual not maintain MEC throughout the calendar year.
-In accordance with the IRS directives, UW-Madison is required to report to the IRS those persons that maintained MEC under SHIP.
-The IRS also requires UW-Madison to provide a statement of coverage (Federal Tax Form 1095-B) to the primary covered person.
-Consolidated Health Plans (CHP), our SHIP Third Party Administrator is managing this process on behalf of UW-Madison.
-Federal Tax Form 1095-B will be mailed to SHIP enrollees by January 31, 2019.
+In accordance with the IRS directives, UW–Madison is required to report to the IRS those persons that maintained MEC under SHIP.
+The IRS also requires UW–Madison to provide a statement of coverage (Federal Tax Form 1095-B) to the primary covered person.
+Wellfleet, our SHIP third-party administrator is managing this process on behalf of UW-Madison.
+Federal Tax Form 1095-B will be mailed to SHIP enrollees by January 31, 2020.

-Please note that in order to satisfy the federal reporting requirements, CHP is also responsible for attempting to collect the Social Security Number (SSN) from those SHIP enrollees that have not previously submitted their SSN to CHP.
-Separate directions on how to provide the SSN are sent by email directly from CHP.
+Please note that in order to satisfy the federal reporting requirements, Wellfleet is also responsible for attempting to collect the Social Security Number (SSN) from those SHIP enrollees that have not previously submitted their SSN to Wellfleet.
+Separate directions on how to provide the SSN are sent by email directly from Wellfleet.

 Do I need my 1095-B to file my tax return?